jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-CreateLoginPage.md

 >
 > `Command="{Binding LoginCommand}"` allows button taps to trigger `LoginViewModel.LoginCommand`

-## 6. Launch the login page if the user is not logged in
+## 6. Launching the login page if the user is not logged in

-The Blank Forms App template just contained a static page.
+The Blank Forms App template just contained one `ContentPage`, `MainPage.xaml`.

-We will wrap the page in a `NavigationPage` which is a page that provides page level navigation allowing the user to navigate back and forth.
+We will wrap the page in a `NavigationPage` which provides page-level navigation allowing the user to navigate back and forth.
 You can read more on navigation pages in the [Xamarin docs](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/navigation/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).

 1. In the Visual Studio Solution Explorer, open **HappyXamDevs** > **App.xaml.cs**